 A compulsory recall, led by the Australian Competition and Consumer Commission (ACCC), is in progress to ensure faulty Takata airbags are replaced.
 The recall affects a large number of vehicles, with one in four Australian vehicles fitted with either Takata Alpha or Beta inflators.

 As per the ACCC's advice, Takata's Alpha model of airbag, are considered to pose the highest safety risk of all the recalled Takata airbags.

 While all faulty Takata airbags do require replacement, Alpha are considered to pose a much higher safety risk with a 1 in 2 chance of malfunctioning and exploding on deployment (Beta is 1 in 100).

 Sanctions are targeting the most critical airbags at this stage.

 As the airbag ages and is exposed to high temperatures and humidity, the PSAN propellant is exposed to moisture and degrades.
 Consequently, when the airbag is triggered and deploys (in a collision), it may deploy with too much explosive force, rupturing the airbag inflator and spraying metal fragments that can injure or kill the driver or occupants in the vehicle.

-Takata Alpha airbags are a critical safety risk and enforcement activity currently applies to Alpha inflators only.
-Roads and Maritime is supporting vehicle manufactures throughout all stages of the recall, to help meet their recall obligations for all vehicles fitted with faulty airbags including beta airbags.
+No. Takata Alpha airbags are a more critical safety risk and enforcement activity currently applies to Alpha inflators only.

 NSW roads must be safe for everyone.